 If you own co-own property, you will need to create an ownership document, such as a deed or title, when you purchase the property.
 When you do that, you will need to decide how you want to legally hold title to the property.
 You may not have given the way in which your assets are titled much thought; however, it can matter for several reasons.
-To help you better understand, the Staten Island asset protection planning attorneys at O’Reilly Law explain how the way you title jointly owned property matters.
+To help you better understand, the Staten Island asset protection planning attorney at O’Reilly Law Firm PLLC explain how the way you title jointly owned property matters.

 Types of Joint Title in New York

 Each state determines how title to property may be held by two or more owners.
 For this reason, the types of joint title may be slightly different from one state to the next; however, the options available impact things such as what happens to an owner’s interest upon his/her death and whether creditors can pursue an owner’s interest for a debt owed to the creditor.
 In the State of New York, jointly owned property can be titled as:

 - Tenants in Common.
 Each owner owns an undivided interest in the whole property, which means they can sell or otherwise transfer or encumber (borrow against) their own interest in the property.
 In New York, whenever more than one person buys or inherits property together, it is automatically held as tenants in common, unless they are husband and wife.
 If a tenant in common dies, the deceased person’s interest passes to their heirs or to the person specified in the terms of the decedent’s Will.
 In practical terms, this means that the decedent’s interest in the property becomes part of the probate process instead of passing directly and automatically to the co-owner(s).